adwhit/lost-in-the-stacks/slides.md

 ----

-* When the stack returns from a function (unwinds), it is possible that a substack will no longer be needed
+* When the program returns from a function and *pops* from the stack, it is possible that a substack will no longer be needed
 * It is *freed* and will be garbage collected
 * This allows the stack to grow indefinitely